-1. Generals are to wear Corps uniform, modified as shown below, with the exception of the greatcoat which is to be Army pattern Atholl grey as follows:-
+1. Generals are to wear Corps uniform, modified as shown in sub-paragraph (d) below, with the exception of the undermentioned items (a), (b) and (c) which are to be of the Army pattern:-

-Milled cloth of sealed pattern, cut and shade; double-breasted, 2 cross pockets, pivot sleeves, 6 buttons on either side, 8 to 10 inches apart at the top and 4 to 6 inches at the bottom, lined with scarlet rattinet.
-Plain cloth shoulder straps fastened with a small button.
-Sword slit and flap at the side.
+(a) Greatcoat.-Army pattern, Atholl Grey, milled cloth of sealed pattern cut and shade; double-breasted, 2 cross pockets, pivot sleeves, 6 buttons on either side, 8 to 10 inches apart at the top and 4 to 6 inches at the bottom, lined with scarlet rattinet.
+Plain shoulder straps fastened with a small button.
+Sword slit and flap at side.